top of page

 • Improved running economy

-• Most importantly- reduces risk of injury
+• Most importantly- reduces the risk of injury

 One other benefit is that it teaches your body to relax and contract muscles at the right time, improving sequencing to improve your economy.
 For example when you do a dynamic stretch for your hip flexor, your glute contracts, and when you do a dynamic stretch for your glute, your hip flexor contracts.